jingzhian/mkdocs-md-notes/docs/ophthalmology.md

 ------------------
 MRI imaging is used to localize the lesion.
 Neurologists drive the management.

+### Amblyopia

+- Functional reduction in visual acuity due to visual disturbances in early childhood
+- Unilateral (most common): ≥2-line difference in vision between eyes (eg, 20/30 & 20/50)
+- Bilateral: vision worse than 20/40 at age ≥4
+- Amblyopia, which is usually unilateral, occurs when binocular vision is disturbed while the visual system is developing (age <5).
+During early childhood, decreased visual stimuli from one eye results in preferentially enhanced development of the visual cortex associated with the other, normally functioning eye and therefore further decreased visual acuity of the affected eye.

+**Etiology**

+- Strabismus: eye deviation
+- Asymmetric refractive error
+- Vision deprivation (eg, cataracts, ptosis, or corneal opacities): dull red reflex

+**Diagnosis**

+- Unilateral amblyopia is diagnosed by a ≥2-line difference in vision between eyes using the Snellen chart.

+**Prognosis**

+- Without treatment, vision loss can worsen and may become permanent.

+**Management**

+- Corrective lenses to correct the refractive error
+- Encourage use of amblyopic eye
+  - Patching eye with better vision
+  - Cycloplegic drops to blur normal eye
+- Surgery (eg, cataract removal)

 ### Homonymous Hemianopia
 - Loss of vision on one side of both visual fields
 - Due to lesions of the retrochiasmal pathway e.g. infarct, haemorrhage, tumour